 If you don’t live in Washington, ask your landscaping company to practice this method of sustainable landscape to design, construct and maintain landscapes that will be aesthetically appealing and ecologically resilient in the ecoregion they are located.

-Outside of Washington, use the card below to guide you in the right questions.
+Outside of Washington, use the card below to guide you in the right questions or read our complete Guide to Choosing an Eco-Friendly Landscaping Company.

 NCAP and WSNLA worked together on a survey for landscape professionals to help better understand local approaches to landscape pest management, and frequent or difficult pest management issues.
 By better understanding the needs of the landscape professional, maintenance and groundskeeper community, we can provide customized, educational workshops and resources for pest management alternatives.
 The results will be used to determine training needs for the region and help improve resources for landscaping professionals.